iamwfx/crs_3850_5850_mapping_countermapping/Fall_2022/Week7_mapbox/W7_mapbox1.md

 ## 1.2 Uploading data to Mapbox
 For the next few weeks, we are going to look at how climate change (sea level rise and storm surges) may impact shoreline property in New York City, especially paying attention to risk to those living in public and affordable housing.

 To begin, we are going to consider the impacts of a superstorm called Hurricane Sandy that hit New York City in 2012 and flooded the coastline in all five borough of the city.
 Here's a [report from the NYU Furman Center](https://furmancenter.org/files/publications/SandysEffectsOnHousingInNYC.pdf) summarizing Sandy's impacts on housing in the city.
+We are going to make a map of Hurricane Sandy's inundation zone.

-- To begin with, we are going to make a map of Hurricane Sandy's inundation zone.
-Download Sandy's inundation zone data [here](https://data.cityofnewyork.us/Environment/Sandy-Inundation-Zone/uyj8-7rv5).
+- Download Sandy's inundation zone data [here](https://data.cityofnewyork.us/Environment/Sandy-Inundation-Zone/uyj8-7rv5).
 Download the `GeoJSON` version.
 Mapbox will accept the other data formats, but I find it easier to work with one file (as opposed to the 4-5 files in a shapefile).

 - Once your download is complete, go to [studio.mapbox.com](https://studio.mapbox.com/).
 - Select **Tilesets**.
 You should see some Mapbox tilesets, which are often used as basemaps and starter datasets and a section called "Custom tilesets".
 The data that you upload will appear here.
 <p align='center'>
 <img src="../Images/mapbox_tileset.png" width="1000">
 </p>

 - Click **New tileset** button to upload your Hurricane Sandy data.
 (Note the different file formats that Mapbox takes).
 It will take a few minutes for your dataset to upload.
 The larger the file is, the longer it will take.
 Note that the free tier only allows you `20 uploads per month | 300 MB per upload`.
   - A note: Uploading through Chrome never works on my computer for some reason.
 I've got all kinds of pop-up and privacy blockers.
 If you run into the same issue, you can try another browser (I typically use Safari).
 - The new file - the naming convention Mapbox uses is typically the file name and then a unique ID - should appear in your Custom tilesets.
 Click on your new dataset and check that the data upload worked.
 You should see something like the below: